 Web hosting is the most important element of your website.
-Where good web hosting can lead you to success, a bad one will take you towards failure.
+While good web hosting can lead you to success, a bad one will take you toward failure.
 It must also be considered that if a particular hosting is good for someone, it doesn’t need to be good for you as well.

 Managed WordPress Hosting vs. Regular Hosting